Why do we fear other people?

 No.

-Wed still struggle.
+We’d still struggle.

-Pain is part of life, as much as we wish it wasnt.
-Someone else to blame does not take away pain.
+Pain is part of life, as much as we wish it wasn’t.

 Blame adds to pain.

 On the contrary.
-By doing that, youll feel a peace and a connection and whats ultimately beautiful about being human and living this life.
+By doing that, you’ll feel a peace and

 Stop being afraid.